Updated on July 8th, 2025

 1. Rent an apartment in a building with indoor pool

 Renting a furnished apartment in a building with amenities like an indoor pool is always a cool option.
-Luckily, we have several apartments in buildings with luxe amenities across the five NYC boroughs.
-This furnished one-bedroom apartment rental on the Upper West Side is located in a building with a 70-foot indoor saltwater swimming pool and two acres of an elevated and landscaped outdoor terrace where you can relax your day away.
+Luckily, we have several apartments in buildings with luxury amenities across the five NYC boroughs.
+This furnished two-bedroom apartment rental on the Upper West Side is located in a building with a 70-foot indoor saltwater swimming pool and two acres of an elevated and landscaped outdoor terrace where you can relax your day away.

 If you are looking for a room for rent in a shared apartment, there are several options available.
 One is this room for rent in a two-bedroom apartment in Fort Greene, Brooklyn.
 The apartment is in a building with gym facilities that include an indoor pool, a yoga room, a sauna, and a roof deck.